chingchenms/llvm/docs/Coroutines.rst

 during the initial and subsequent invocation of the coroutine.
-The true branch of the conditional branch following the `coro.fork`_ intrinsic indicates the block where control flow should transfer on the first suspension of the coroutine or if control reaches the end of the function without encountering any suspend points.
+The true branch of the conditional branch following the `coro.fork`_ intrinsic indicates the block where control flow should transfer on the first suspension of the coroutine.
 The `coro.resume.end`_ intrinsic is a no-op during an initial invocation of the coroutine.
 When the coroutine resumes, the intrinsic marks the point when coroutine need to return control back to the caller.

-The `coro.return` block returns a pointer to coroutine frame which happens to be the same as `coroutine frame`_ expected by `coro.resume`_ and `coro.destroy`_ intrinsics.
+The `coro.return` block returns a pointer to a coroutine frame which happens to be the same as `coroutine frame`_ expected by `coro.resume`_ and `coro.destroy`_ intrinsics.